hotNipi/node-red-contrib-ui-level/README.md

 # Configuration and behavior
 Widget has 3 different layouts: `Single Horizontal`, `Pair Horizontal` and `Single Vertical`.

-Takes the `msg.payload` and displays the value at the top of the level graphics.
-For `Pair Horizontal` layout the msg.payload is expected to be an `array`.
-The `msg.payload` is validated to find a numeric value.
+Widget takes the configured input property and displays it's value at the top of the level graphics.
+For `Pair Horizontal` layout the input is expected to be an `array`.
+The value of input is validated to find a numeric value.
 So you can send number `msg.payload = 15` or string `msg.payload = "15"`

 The node's `Label` is displayed near the value.
 Leave the label field empty to show value only.
 For `Pair Horizontal` layout the `Label` is not displayed but both `Channels` can be labelled independently.